-- Are you a recent graduate worrying about finding a job or a young professional struggling to maintain a work-life balance?
+Are you a recent graduate concerned about finding a job or a young professional struggling to maintain a work-life balance?

-Alternatively, you might have the job you applied to but struggle to maintain a healthy work-life balance.
+Alternatively, you might have the job you applied to, but struggle to maintain a healthy work-life balance.
 While you’re happy to have a job and may even really like it, work may leave you with little time to sustain your friendships, go to the gym or pursue your passions.
-As you’re consistently in a position of having to choose between work and a healthy personal life, you might be starting to feel frustrated with yourself for not being able to do it all.
+As you’re consistently in a position of having to choose between work and a healthy personal life, you might start to feel frustrated with yourself for not being able to do it all.

 Many People Struggle With The Quarter Life Crisis Transition

 Change can be challenging, frustrating and even scary at times.
-And, social media only adds fuel to the fire.
-Many people use social media platforms to compare themselves to others, and these ongoing comparisons and feelings of lacking can contribute to depression and anxiety.
-However, social media is extremely misleading; rarely do you see status updates about the problems your friends are having in their marriages, the stresses of raising children or the details of someone’s most recent lay off.
+And social media only adds fuel to the fire.
+Many people use social media platforms to compare themselves to others, and these ongoing comparisons and feelings of inadequacy can contribute to depression and anxiety.
+However, social media is extremely misleading; rarely do you see status updates about the problems your friends are having in their marriages, the stresses of raising children or the details of someone’s most recent layoff.
 If you were able to truly look inside people’s lives, you would see that nearly everyone is struggling with something.

 Furthermore, living in New York City as a young person can be overwhelming.
-When you live in a success driven-society, it is easy to compare yourself to others, feel bad about not having the right job or become a slave to your career.
-But, with the help of life coaching you can restore balance to your life and develop the skills you need to achieve your dreams without destroying yourself in the process.
+When you live in a success-driven society, it is easy to compare yourself to others, feel bad about not having the right job or become a slave to your career.
+But, with the help of virtual life coaching, you can restore balance to your life and develop the skills you need to achieve your dreams without destroying yourself in the process.

 Life Coaching Can Help You Find Fulfillment

-As life coaches, we provide solution-based advice to young professionals and recent graduates who are experiencing the worries, fears and frustrations common to having a quarter life crisis.
-In sessions together we’ll be creating a tangible plan of action designed to help you take steps closer to living the life you want.
-We can provide you with real-world advice on your career, relationships and job search, as well as help you develop practical skills that can assist you both in the workplace and your personal life.
-By learning new skills, tools and strategies, you’ll be able to set boundaries with your boss, learn to set aside time for yourself, be more confident during interviews and achieve a proper work-life balance.
+As online life coaches, we provide solution-based advice to young professionals and recent graduates who are experiencing the worries, fears, and frustrations common to having a quarter-life crisis.
+In sessions together, we’ll create a tangible plan of action designed to help you take steps closer to living the life you want.
+We can provide you with real-world advice on your career, relationships, and job search, as well as help you develop practical skills that can assist you both in the workplace and your personal life.
+By learning new skills, tools, and strategies, you’ll be able to set boundaries with your boss, learn to set aside time for yourself, be more confident during interviews, and achieve a proper work-life balance.

-If you’re feeling isolated by your career or alone in the big city, we will encourage you to volunteer, join a sports team or take art or gym classes.
-These are all positive, fun and comfortable environments where you can meet new people.
-Alternatively, if work is consuming your life, we can help you find ways to take care of yourself emotionally, socially and physically.
-We can also work on increasing your confidence and self-esteem by examining and transforming any negative thoughts, emotions or perceptions.
-By learning to adopt activities that promote positive thinking, you can break through any self-defeating behaviors that are keeping you from advancing in your career, succeeding in your interviews or attracting a healthy, loving partner.
-Week by week, you can take small, manageable steps and learn something new, growing stronger, wiser and more resilient all the while.
+If you feel isolated by your career or alone in the big city, we will encourage you to volunteer, join a sports team or take art or gym classes.
+These are all positive, fun, and comfortable environments where you can meet new people.
+Alternatively, if work is consuming your life, we can help you find ways to take care of yourself emotionally, socially, and physically.
+We can also work on increasing your confidence and self-esteem by examining and transforming any negative thoughts, emotions, or perceptions.
+By learning to adopt activities that promote positive thinking, you can break through any self-defeating behaviors that keep you from advancing in your career, succeeding in your interviews, or attracting a healthy, loving partner.
+Week by week, you can take small, manageable steps and learn something new, growing stronger, wiser, and more resilient all the while.

-As your life coach, our hope is that you will feel empowered to achieve your dreams and realize that your life has value, meaning and purpose, regardless of your job title or relationship status.
-Your life might not always take the same path as your friends’, but that’s okay because everyone has a different path in life.
-With the help of life coaching, you can discover a path that’s right for you – one that’s truly rewarding, satisfying and fulfilling.
+As your virtual life coach, our hope is that you will feel empowered to achieve your dreams and realize that your life has value, meaning, and purpose, regardless of your job title or relationship status.
+Your life might not always take the same path as your friends, but that’s okay because everyone has a different path in life.
+With the help of virtual life coaching, you can discover a path that’s right for you – one that’s truly rewarding, satisfying and fulfilling.